RoshanRv/Travel-Website/README.md

 ## Source

-This Landing Page is Inspired from Youtube Tutorial By Bedimcode.
+This Landing Page is Inspired from Youtube Tutorial By[ Bedimcode] (https://www.youtube.com/c/Bedimcode) .